activate/ActivateHub/INSTALL.md

     bundle exec rake assets:precompile
     ```

-The Calagator.org site runs on [Ubuntu Linux](http://ubuntu.com/), [Phusion REE (Ruby Enterprise Edition)](http://rubyenterpriseedition.com/) and [Phusion Passenger](http://www.modrails.com/).
+The ActivateHub.org site runs on [Ubuntu Linux](http://ubuntu.com/), [Phusion REE (Ruby Enterprise Edition)](http://rubyenterpriseedition.com/) and [Phusion Passenger](http://www.modrails.com/).

 Customization
 -------------

-If you want to customize your Calagator, do NOT just start modifying files in `app`, `public` and `themes/default`.
+If you want to customize your ActivateHub, do NOT just start modifying files in `app`, `public` and `themes/default`.
 Please read the instructions in `themes/README.txt` for how to use the theming system.

 Security and secrets.yml